 Many individuals add passwords to their Excel files to prevent unauthorized access or modification.
 But sometimes, the user may forget the password, making the files inaccessible or uneditable.
 It can be annoying because many users risk important file missing.
 Not to worry, as in this post, we will offer several helpful techniques you may use to unlock the Excel file if you have forgotten the password.
 So, given below are the three most straightforward and most successful ways to unprotect Excel.

 Step 1.
-Open Excel, and switch to the password-protected spreadsheet.
-Press the Alt + F11 keys to open Microsoft Visual Basic for Applications window.
+Open Excel, switch to the password-protected spreadsheet, and press Alt + F11 to open Microsoft Visual Basic for Applications window.

 Step 2.
-Select the workbook on the left pane, and right-click on it.
-Select Insert > Module from the context menu.
-Next, copy and paste the code below into the code window of the protected spreadsheet, which you can choose from the window's left pane.
+To protect a spreadsheet, select the workbook on the left pane and right-click on it.
+From the context menu, select Insert > Module.
+Then, copy and paste the code below into the code window of the protected spreadsheet, which you can choose from the window's left pane.

 Sub PasswordBreaker()